Gcumplido59/Aimly/README.md

-This web page was made at the HackMTY 2024, the purpose of this web page is to demostrate the capabilities of Oracle APEX by making an Habit Tracker
+This web page was created at HackMTY 2024.
+The purpose of this page is to demonstrate the capabilities of Oracle APEX by creating a Habit Tracker.
+In this habit tracker, users can monitor their progress through graphical statistics and share them with friends and family.
+Additionally, motivation is enhanced by competitiveness through a points system that allows users to see rankings among their friends.